Why I Use Lightroom for Editing Wedding Images

 AI Presets

 In addition to being able to create specific masks as described above, Lightroom also facilitates AI masks being employed in presets.
-So, you can have a "whiten teeth" preset for example, or "enhance eyes", which generates the mask and applies the appropriate adjustments with one click.
+So, you can have a "whiten teeth" preset for example, or "enhance eyes", which generates the mask and applies the appropriate initial adjustments with one click.

 ISO-Specific Presets